Skip to content

 What We Don’t Want

-• Discrimination of any kind, including racism, homophobia, sexism
+• Discrimination of any kind, including racism, homophobia, transphobia, sexism

-• Use of bad language and swear words
+• Use of offensive, abusive or hateful language

-• Insulting, threatening, defamatory or obscene posts or comments
+• Threatening, violent, defamatory or obscene posts or comments

 • Unlawful posts or comments